A Chance Encounter

 "Out back with the barbecue," Forest replied.
 "C'mon, I'll introduce you."

 Out in the back yard no less than four grills sizzled away, loaded with various foodstuffs.
-A full figured cougar Chakat with golden brown fur and blonde mane tended them with the aid of two humanoid fox morphs: a young man with a red and black pelt, like Garrek, and a young woman with a smoked silver pelt.
-The Chakat wore hir mane in a pigtail, a blue tunic with a Star Corps logo on the left breast, and an apron that said "Kiss the Chef."
-A solid black Chakat and a red foxtaur vixen sat nearby, sipping beer and nibbling on barbecued shrimp.
+A full figured cougar Chakat with golden brown fur and a blonde mane tended them with the aid of two humanoid fox morphs: a young man with a red and black pelt, like Garrek, and a young woman with a smoked silver pelt.
+The Chakat wore hir mane in a ponytail, a blue tunic with a Star Corps logo on the left breast, and an apron that said "Kiss the Chef."
+A solid black Chakat and a red foxtaur vixen sat nearby, sipping beer and nibbling grilled prawns.

 "Hey everyone, they're here!"
 Forestwalker called excitedly, waving hir arms.

 The cougar Chakat turned, hir face lighting up.
 "Darkstar, it's absolutely incredible to actually meet you," shi called.
 "Come over and try some of this turkey.
 It's to die for."
 Shi saluted with hir spatula.

 "Don't mind if I do."
 Darkstar walked up.
 The cougar handed hir a plate and deposited a turkey leg upon it.

 "This is Goldfur, my sister and Silverbolt's granddaughter," Forestwalker announced, slipping an arm around Goldfur's shoulders.

 "I figured," Darkstar replied, taking a bite of the turkey leg.
 "You're the very image of Silverbolt as I remember hir, Goldfur.
 Except you don't have the blaze on your flank."
 Hir eyes widened.
 "You're right, this turkey is incredible!"